open-physiology/open-physiology-viewer/manual/model.md

  In the above example, four nodes are positioned along `x` and `y` axes.
 The value of each coordinate is expected to be between -100 and 100, these numbers refer to the percentage of the lengths from the center of coordinates.
 The actual coordinates are then computed depending on the internal scaling factor.

  The node `a` is placed to the center of coordinates.
-It is marked as `fixed` by setting its `type` property.
+It is marked as `fixed`.
 Positions of fixed nodes are set to coincide with the desired positions in the `layout` property.
 For other types of nodes, the layout only defines the position the node is attracted to while its actual position `(x, y, z)` may be influenced by various factors, i.e., global forces in the graph, rigidity of the links, positions of other nodes, etc. Note that assigning (`x`, `y`, `z`) coordinates for the node in the model is ineffective as these properties are overridden by our graph layout algorithm and the initial settings will simply be ignored.
 The tool issues the corresponding warning if an unexpected property is present in the model.

  It is important to retain in the model the containment and spacial adjacency relationships among entities.
 Several properties of a node object are used to constraint the positions of the node on a link, within a lyph or on its surface.
 It is also possible to define the desired position of a node in the graphical layout based on the positions of other nodes.